atzin-em/LocalNotifications/README.md

 _This is a general setup for how to get utility from the application._

 1. Download python API server script
-2. Configure the script to return receive POST data from your IOT device/s
+2. Configure the script to return receive POST data from your IOT device(s)
    ```py

    ```